The Fragility of Time -Ongoing

 When I started the project, it was my interest to make staged portraits of the girls to document how they felt, their interests, and their intellectual leanings during their time at home during the lockdown.
 But with time, the imagery organically morphed to include my experience of mothering during the pandemic.
 This was an extremely difficult time for those engaged in ‘motherwork’, and that became apparent in my creative output.

 The Covid 19 pandemic has affected communities all around the globe.
 While some have been affected more than others, we’ve all had to reimagine the way we live with creativity, resilience, and hope.
 With that in mind, the series hopes to provoke contemplation in the viewer over aspects of the human condition during this period in our collective history.
 Themes in the images that may come across to viewers include isolation, fear, despair, hope, resilience, the bond between sisters, the interdependence of mother and child, maternal love and maternal ambivalence.
-As someone who’s endearing interest is in presenting the feminine and the maternal experience, the series draws particular attention to these aspects.

 : n. establishing a state of being that effects various facets of life such as, but not limited to, emotional, economic, environmental and academic well-being.